shouydev/catch-up-platform-shouy/README.md

 # CatchUp Platform

 ## Summary
 This project is a simple REST API that expands the experience of CatchUp application, the News API client app, with the possibility of saving favorite news sources.
-It is implemented with Java language, Spring Boot Framework, Spring Data JPA, and MySQL database.
+It is implemented with the Java language, Spring Boot Framework, Spring Data JPA, and MySQL database.
 It also illustrates Domain-Driven Design with tactical patterns.

 ### Reference Documentation